gartangh/Cross-Curricular-Project/README.md

 Change the network in wpa_supplicant.conf (on the microSD card) to the network you would like to use.
 Plug the SD card in the Raspberry Pi.
 Power on the Raspberry Pi and let it install the system image.
-Connect to the Raspberry Pi via Putty.
+Connect to the Raspberry Pi via Putty or terminal and WinSCP.

 #### Update everything